ammarhakim/gkyl/README.md

 ./waf distclean

 The builds are created in a 'build' directory.
-The executable is in build/gkyl and is called 'gkyl'.
+The executable is build/gkyl.
 It takes a single parameter, the name of the LuaJIT script to run.